Skip to content Skip to footer

 During this time, William passed away from cancer, and the family went through their most challenging period yet.
 Whilst the conservation programme continued, the eco-retreat was at a standstill.
 To move forward, the project needed a renewed purpose.
 That purpose was to heal a family suffering from the sudden loss of a mentor and much-loved family member.

-Vision for Wellness
+Vision for Wellbeing

 Once the project restarted, the baton passed onto a new team led by William’s second son, Gavin.
 His relentless dedication broke down barriers.
 Dharana at Shillim finally opened in 2013.